-- (i) Subject to the provisions of these Statutes, the Warden shall hold his or her office until the Thirtieth day of September next following the day on which he or she has attained the age of seventy years, or if he or she attains that age on September Thirtieth, then until that day. - (ii) Notwithstanding the provisions of Clause 7(i) hereof the Warden may at any time give at least eighteen calendar months written notice to the Sub-Warden (or in his or her absence the next Senior Fellow in the order of precedence) of his or her intention to resign before the expiration of his or her term of office, and that date, being the one specified in the notice as that on which he or she intends to vacate office, shall be deemed the date when the office becomes vacant, such notice not to be withdrawn by the Warden without the consent of the Fellows at a Stated General Meeting.

-- 8. If at any time the Warden becomes permanently incapable of performing the duties of his or her office, the Visitor may, on the petition of the Warden presented with the consent of a majority of the Fellows present at a meeting specially summoned, order that the Warden shall be permitted to retire from his or her office. - 9 The Warden may with the approval of the Fellows at a Stated General Meeting be absent and for the period of such absence released from his or her duties as Warden including that of residence upon conditions from time to time laid down in the By-Laws made pursuant to Statute VI.8.
+- (i) Subject to the provisions of these Statutes, the Warden shall hold his office until the Thirtieth day of September next following the day on which he has attained the age of seventy years, or if he attains that age on September Thirtieth, then until that day. - (ii) Notwithstanding the provisions of Clause 7(i) hereof the Warden may at any time give at least eighteen calendar months written notice to the Sub-Warden (or in his absence the Senior Fellow in residence) of his intention to resign before the expiration of his term of office, and that date, being the one specified in the notice as that on which he intends to vacate office, shall be deemed the date when the office becomes vacant, such notice not to be withdrawn by the Warden without the consent of the Fellows at a Stated General Meeting. - 8.
+If at any time the Warden becomes permanently incapable of performing the duties of his office, the Visitor may, on the petition of the Warden presented with the consent of a majority of the Fellows present at a meeting specially summoned, order that the Warden shall be permitted to retire from his office. - 9.
+The Warden may with the approval of the Fellows at a Stated General Meeting be absent and for the period of such absence released from his duties as Warden including that of residence upon conditions from time to time laid down in the By-Laws made pursuant to Statute VI.7.